Holonautic/boingle/README.md

 - Reach a score threshold to level up and unlock new gadgets in the shop.
 - Strategically place gadgets to trigger high-value **chain reactions** and maximize your score!

+---

+Made with love in the wonderful [Bevy game engine](https://bevyengine.org/).

 ## 📜 License

 This project is dual-licensed under either: